ubakry/ngs1_project/DESCRIPTION.md

 ## 1- Data Download

-Download ~5M Human RNA-Seq reads from the SRA.
+Download ~5M Human RNA-Seq fragements from the SRA.
 Link to the suggested data: https://www.ncbi.nlm.nih.gov/sra/?term=SRR8797509

 ## 2- Prepare the data

-- Construct 5 Samples, each sample contains two parts
+- Construct 5 Samples, each sample contains two parts.
-    - **Part 1:** 1M unique reads from the main reads file.
+    - **Part 1:** 1M reads from the main reads file. (split the main file into 5 parts)
-    - **Part 2:** Shuffle the main reads file, and take random 1M Reads.
+    - **Part 2:** Shuffle the main reads file, and take random 1M Reads. (split the shuffled file into 5 parts)
     - **Example:** Sample 1 will be divided into S1_1 & S1_2, Shuffled and Un-Shaffled selected after shuffeling respectively.

 ## 3- FASTQ Quality Control